-The Friedländer group applies state-of-the-art computational and genomic methods to address fundamental questions in RNA biology.
-The focus is on quantitatively describing and functionally characterizing mammalian transcriptomes, and methods include next-generation sequencing of single and pooled cells, as well as development of source code, databases and wet-lab protocols.
+The Friedländer group applies beyond-state-of-the-art computational and Omics methods to address fundamental questions in RNA biology.
+Our focus is on quantitatively describing and functionally characterizing mammalian transcriptomes, and methods include next-generation sequencing of single and pooled cells, as well as development of new algorithms and and experimental methods.

-Of particular interest to us are microRNAs: 22 nucleotide long RNA molecules that regulate the levels of protein-coding genes in all animals.
-Since they confer regulation on the majority of human genes, it is not surprising that microRNAs are involved in numerous biological processes, including diseases such as cardiovascular, immunological, neurodegenerative, and psychiatric disorders and cancer.
-Even though miRNAs have been systematically studied for more than fifteen years, fundamental questions regarding their evolution, biogenesis and function remain unanswered.
+Of particular interest to us are microRNAs: 22 nucleotide long RNA molecules that regulate protein-coding genes in all multi-cellular animals.
+Since they confer regulation on the majority of human genes, it is not surprising that microRNAs are involved in numerous biological processes – including diseases such as metabolic and neurodegenerative diseases and cancer.
+Even though microRNAs have been systematically studied for more than twenty years, fundamental questions regarding their evolution, biogenesis and function remain unanswered.

 The Friedländer group is balanced between researchers with wet-lab and dry-lab expertise.
-We focus on wet-lab methods that concern (small) RNA biology and mammalian cell culture experiments.
-We extensively generate standard and custom next-generation sequencing libraries that we sequence on our Illumina NextSeq instrument, which is shared with four other junior groups.
+We focus on wet-lab methods that concern RNA biology and mammalian cell culture experiments.
+We extensively generate standard and custom next-generation sequencing libraries that we sequence on our Illumina NextSeq instrument, which is shared with five other research groups.

 Our dry-lab expertise is focused on sequence analysis, with special focus on next-generation sequencing transcriptome analyses.
 We apply standard software and also develop our own solutions for highly custom data.
 MicroRNA discovery is one of the key strengths of the Friedländer lab: members of our group have developed miRDeep(2) which is currently the most widely used method for microRNA discovery.